Front-end Editing

 Reinitialize ExpressionEngine Pro Javascript

-There may be times, such as when using AJAX, that page content is loaded after ExpressionEngine Pro has been initialized on a page.
-When this happens edit links may not work or even render.
-To fix this, you need to included EE.pro.refresh(); in your script.
+There may be times, such as when using AJAX, that page content is loaded after ExpressionEngine Pro has already initialized on a page.
+When this happens, edit links may not work or even render.
+To fix this, you can include EE.pro.refresh(); in your script.

 Example usage: